sjwilliams/scrollstory/README.md

 <a name="itembuild"></a>
 #### itembuild
 Fired when the widget is made aware of an individual item during instantiation.
 This is a good time to add additional properties to the object.
-If you're passing in data to build the DOM via the 'content' property, you should append HTML to the item now, as the item hasn't yet been added to the page and the render will be faster.
+If you're passing in data to build the DOM via the 'content' property, you should append HTML to the item here, as the item hasn't yet been added to the page and the render will be faster.

 ```js
 $('#container').ScrollStory({